KaueMiziara/integral-to-excel-solver/README.md

-# Integral to Excel solver
+# Tex to Formula

+Solves an integral calculus expression written in $\TeX$ and returns the result as an LibreOffice Calc formula.